 set to the location in which the Netica API was unpacked.
 I have only

-tested with the API version 5.04, not with earlier versions.
+tested with the API version 5.04, not with earlier (or later) versions.

 Although I am now supplying Windows and Mac OS X binaries, which include the Netica API (currently version 5.04).
 As this is still an early test release, it will help you to have a local R guru to ask support questions, and help file bug reports if needed.
 NOTE: this is an unlicensed version of the API: you still need to purchase a license (although the unlicensed version will run the sample code in the man pages).